 This lack of flexibility also factors into the risk that specific coin developers can choose to “fork” their algorithm (making a slight change in the original algorithm) to intentionally make ASIC obsolete.
 Monero is an example of a coin that forks repeatedly to be “ASIC-resistant”, spreading mining across the masses, instead of concentrated in the hands of a few industrial sized ASIC mining farms.

-Ok, we have discussed the types of hardware needed for cryptocurrency mining, but now lets discuss the software that controls your miners.
-Mining software actually sends the instructions to your CPU, GPU FPGA or ASIC chips to perform the calculations needed in mining.
+Ok, we have discussed the types of hardware needed for cryptocurrency mining, but now let’s discuss the software that controls your miners.
+Mining software actually sends the instructions to your CPU, GPU, FPGA, or ASIC chips to perform the calculations needed in mining.

-ASICs have the mining software built into the system, drastically simplifying the process.
+ASICs have mining software built into the system, drastically simplifying the process.
 Since it is already compatible with the hardware (that cannot change), ASICs are typically ready to go out of the box.

 Cryptocurrencies make use of different hashing algorithms to secure their blockchains.
-These algorithms tell you what type of miner you need in order to mine the specific coin.
+These algorithms tell you what type of miner you need to mine the specific coin.
 For example, Bitcoin uses the SHA-256 hash algorithm.
 If you want to mine Bitcoin, you will need an ASIC miner that mines the SHA-256 algorithm since the difficulty is so high.

 An example of an ASIC miner from Bitmain that mines SHA-256 coins is the Antminer S17 Pro.
 It is important to remember that ASICs are limited to one algorithm, not one coin.
-So while the Antminer S17 Pro can mine Bitcoin, it can also mine smaller cap coins such as Peercoin, Bitcoin Atom and Namecoin.
+So while the Antminer S17 Pro can mine Bitcoin, it can also mine smaller cap coins such as Peercoin, Bitcoin Atom, and Namecoin.

-Switching to a smaller cap coin can make mining a certain algorithm more profitable than mining a larger cap, more mainstream coin.
+Switching to a smaller cap coin can make mining a specific algorithm more profitable than mining a larger cap, more mainstream coin.
 For example, using coincalculators.io, I checked the profitability of using the Antminer S15 SHA-256 miner.
 Note the results where daily profit after electricity was actually higher for Bitcoin Cash versus Bitcoin.

 Simply put, a mining pool is a group of miners that get together to pool their resources.
 The reason for this is to smooth out their earnings over time, making income more predictable and consistent.
 The pool operator charges for this service, typically 1-2% of earnings.

 I do only pool mining, as I am more concerned with consistent mining income.
-Also something to consider is that you will have consistent mining expenses (electricity, infrastructure and rent are examples).
+Also, something to consider is that you will have consistent mining expenses (electricity, infrastructure, and rent are examples).

 The idea is that if there are 100 chances to find the mining reward for discovering the block, one miner will have a 1 in 100 chance of finding the reward (but will keep the entire reward).
 The pool miner in a pool of 20 miners will keep 5% of the reward, but has a 1 in 5 chance of finding the block due to the power of the 20 miners pooled together.